badlandz/RoxieOS/docs/Configuration.md

 # BAUXBSD Unified Workflow & Keymap Philosophy

+This configuration supports the core vision of consistent, familiar workflows and keymaps at every layer for fast access to your Neovim IDE on any system.

 ## Core Principle: One Finger Movement = One Meaning

 Every key combination produces identical results across all BAUXBSD layers.